apache/predictionio/README.md

 LICENSE
 =======

 The goal of the server license is to require that enhancements to PredictionIO core be released to the community.
-Our SDK license promises that your client application, which connects PredictionIO through SDKs or APIs, is a separate work.
+We promises that your client application, which connects PredictionIO through SDKs or APIs, is a separate work.
+Official PredictionIO SDKs are released under Apache license, which is copyleft free.

 PredictionIO SDKs
 -----------------